strongbrewio/strongbrewio.github.io/_posts/2018-12-08-opinionated-guidelines-for-large-nx-angular-projects.md

 #### An app should be an empty shell

 Apps are deployable units that wire an application together.
 These apps are nearly empty shells that use libs to build an entire application.
 Therefore **an app almost holds no logic** and mostly uses lazy loading to load feature libs.
-Some feature libs can be seen as microfrontends.
+That being said, our apps mostly not completely empty.
+In general they also contain:
+- The general layout (composed out of components from 'ui-kit')
+- Routing

 #### Keep the apps directory as flat as possible